-Spinning off from the Going There with Dr. Mike podcast, our monthly “Ask Dr. Mike” column is back to answer listeners’ questions about their mental health.
+Spinning off from the Going There with Dr. Mike podcast presented by Consequence and Sound Mind Live, our monthly “Ask Dr. Mike” column is back to answer listeners’ questions about their mental health.
 This past month’s episodes focused on Suicide Prevention Month, with guests like Phantogram and Jesse Leach discussing how they cope with the “beast” of their own mental health.
 Today, Dr. Mike provides some simple steps to help us tackle these daily stresses on our wellness journeys.

 September is National Suicide Prevention Month, and it provides an excellent opportunity not only to check in on our own mental health, but also to find ways to improve our emotional well-being.

 One of the most daunting aspects of our mental health journey is that there are often harmful and complex issues that we face in our lives that could hinder our wellness.
 We may have suffered traumatic life events or abusive relationships that make us question our self-worth and ability to function.
 Perhaps we struggle with maladaptive and dysfunctional thinking or unhealthy ways of managing stress that tend to make our problems worse rather than better.
 Even just the complexity of balancing all that we want to do in our life – find productive work, build relationships, and engage in enjoyable pursuits – can feel overwhelming and near impossible as we juggle all we want to accomplish.